 French Onion Chicken Noodle Casserole

 Friends, get ready to make the most flavorful casserole of your life.
-It’ll take you some time to get those onions to caramelize, but the taste of this casserole is well worth it.
+It’ll take you a little bit of time to get those onions to caramelize, but the taste of this casserole is well worth it.

 This is a great recipe to use with leftover or rotisserie chicken for an added shortcut.

-If you don’t have pre-cooked chicken, searing seasoned chicken breasts in the pot before you caramelize the onions does add a great amount of flavor.
+If you don’t have pre-cooked chicken, searing seasoned chicken breasts in the pot before you caramelize the onions adds even more flavor to the sauce.

 The pasta is then gently boiled in chicken and beef broth the same pot as the caramelized onions.